 All potential new drugs must be carefully tested to see if they work as they should and can safely be used by humans.
-Testing is conducted in what are called "clinical trials".
-Ask your doctor about clinical trials that may be relevant to you.
+These tests are done in clinical trials.
+Ask your doctor about clinical trials that may be suitable for you.